ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <div style="height: 20px;"></div>

-<h3> K-means clustering</h3>
+<h3 align="center"> Machine Learning Classification</h3>
 <div style="height: 20px;"></div>

-But as NASA puts it, with radius and mass alone "we can see compositions ranging from rocky (like Earth and Venus) to gas-rich (like Jupiter and Saturn)".
-So those two features alone can play a signfiicant role in classifications, particularly since a planet's mass and size will correlate with its actual geologic properties.
+<p>But as NASA puts it, with radius and mass alone "we can see compositions ranging from rocky (like Earth and Venus) to gas-rich (like Jupiter and Saturn)".
+So those two features alone can play a signfiicant role in classifications, particularly since a planet's mass and size will correlate with its actual geologic properties. </p>

-With this in mind I will be conducting a k-means algoirthm using the features of exoplanet radius and exoplanet mass alone.
+<p>With this in mind I will be conducting a k-means algoirthm using the features of exoplanet radius and exoplanet mass alone using <code>scikit-learn</code>.</p>

-To determine the number of categories (clusters) we want to develop, we will use the <strong>silhouette score</strong> method.
+<p> To determine the number of categories (clusters) we want to develop, we will use the <strong>silhouette score</strong> method.
 You may consult my script for a better understanding of this method.
-High scores indicate good clustering results, bad scores indicate bad results.
+High scores indicate good clustering results, bad scores indicate bad results.</p>

 <div style="height: 20px;"></div>
 <p align="center">